moorek11c/moorek11c/README.md

 ### Full-Stack Software Engineer | Nevada, USA

-Recently completed the **Triple Ten Fullstack Software Engineer** program and excited to delve deeper into the tech world!
-After years in construction, a career switch led to a passion for technology and development.
+Recently completed the Triple Ten Fullstack Software Engineer program and excited to delve deeper into the tech world!
+After years in construction, a desire to pursue a long-held passion for technology and development prompted a career transition.
 Continuously learning new technologies and building innovative solutions fuels my drive.

 ## Technologies